applejag/notes-old/designing-a-house-against-the-requirements.md

 tags:
   - programming/why functional decomposition is bad
   - programming/incorrectly designing a house
+  - programming/designing hardware as if it was software
 ---

 # Designing a house against the requirements